HD 65750

 HD 65750, also known as V341 Carinae is a bright red giant star in the constellation Carina.
 It is surrounded by a prominent reflection nebula, known as IC 2220, nicknamed the Toby Jug Nebula.

 Characteristics

+Olin Jeuck Eggen and Norman Roy Stokes announced their discovery that the star's brightness varies, in 1970.
+It was given its variable star designation, V341 Carinae, in 1975.
 HD 65750 is located about 900 light years away, and has an apparent magnitude that varies between 6.2 and 7.1 and a metallicity just 40 % of the Sun.
+When it is at its brightest, it is very faintly visible to the naked eye of a person with excellent observing conditions.
 It is part of the Diamond Cluster moving group.